Spray paint outdoor metal furniture with cans of spray paint made for outdoor use.

 Now we’re looking at the bottom of the glider.
 This is where one of the color questions comes in.
 I believe the original color of the glider was yellow and I really like it.
 Maybe I should have went with yellow?

-I thought it would be a quick and easy job just to use spray paint for the makeover.
+Then I moved on to painting the glider.
 I tried brushing on a little paint and it didn’t cover well at all and left a ton of brush marks.
+I decided it would be a quick and easy job just to use spray paint for the makeover.

 I went for the spray paint and selected a turquoise color and a yellow and sprayed the two colors on the bottom of the glider.
 Not liking either one.
 The turquoise was too blue and the yellow was too bright.

-Next I went for the Krylon in Cherry Red.
+Next I grabbed the Krylon in Cherry Red.
 I love this color.
-As you can see I’ve used it before.
-One project was the Little Tikes Playhouse Makeover and I painted the door knob cherry red.
+I've used it before on furniture knobs and on the Little Tikes Playhouse Makeover where I painted the door knob cherry red.

 I started spraying and kept spraying.
 I think I was on can 3 when I stopped.
 I found several ways to prop up the glider so I could paint all sides.
 Cardboard boxes come in handy for a lot of things.